Skip to main content

 Abstract

-Walter Elmer Pope was a Corpus Christi attorney, real estate developer, civic leader, and longtime state representative from South Texas.
-The collection includes seventy linear feet of historical papers from Pope’s legal practice, business office, as well as his correspondence as a state legislator.
-The documents date from 1832 to 1944, with a few biographical items concerning Mr. Pope written during the 1960s and 1970s.
+Walter Elmer Pope was a Corpus Christi attorney, real estate developer, civic leader, and state representative from South Texas.
+The collection includes 70 linear feet of papers from Pope’s legal practice and business office, as well as his correspondence as a state legislator.
+The majority of the documents were created between 1850-1944; a few biographical items circa 1960s-1980s are included.

 Biographical / Historical

-Walter Elmer Pope (1879-1944) was a longtime Corpus Christi attorney, state representative, and central figure in the development of his city.
-One of the most distinguished and colorful residents of Corpus Christi during the first half of the twentieth century, he was born on February 9, 1879, in Leon County, Texas.
-He attended public school in Leona, graduated from Burnetta College with a bachelor’s degree in literature, attended Fort Worth University and graduated from the University of Texas Law School in 1902.
-Mr. Pope began his law career in Madisonville, Texas in 1902.
-He was elected District Attorney for the 12th Judicial District which included the counties of Leon, Madison, Grimes, Walker and Trinity.
-Mr. Pope resigned from that position in 1908 to move to Corpus Christi.
+Walter Elmer Pope (1879-1944) was an attorney, real estate developer, and state representative.
+Pope was born on February 9, 1879, in Leon County, Texas.
+He attended public school in Leona, graduated from Burnetta College with a bachelor’s degree in literature, attended Fort Worth University, and graduated from the University of Texas Law School in 1902.
+That same year, Mr. Pope began his law career in Madisonville, Texas.
+He was elected district attorney for the 12th Judicial District which included the counties of Leon, Madison, Grimes, Walker and Trinity.
+He resigned from that position in 1908 to move to Corpus Christi.
 There he formed a law partnership with G.R.
 Scott, a prominent attorney and land agent.
 Gordon Boone, a future mayor of Corpus Christi, joined the firm in 1911.
 Mr. Pope was elected City Attorney and married Lucille Scott, daughter of Mr. and Mrs. G.R.
 Scott, in 1912.

 In 1917, Mr. Pope purchased the Corpus Christi Democrat and changed the paper's name to the Corpus Christi Times.
 He sold the Times in 1928 to finance the construction of the ten story Medical Professional Building, a sign of modern architecture for Corpus Christi.
 As a land agent, he was involved in numerous land development projects throughout the city.
 He was instrumental in the establishment of Texas A&I University in Kingsville.
 Mr. Pope likewise worked on the building of a causeway to Padre Island, along with various bayfront improvement projects in Corpus Christi.

 The Popes did not have children.
-His nephew, Judge Jack Pope, former chief justice of the Supreme Court of Texas, donated his papers to the university.
-Jack Pope had kept his uncle’s papers for fifty years, he said W.E.
-Pope’s place in history had been obscured and he should be recognized as one of the early builders of the city of Corpus Christi.
-Walter Elmer Pope died on November 2, 1944 from a cerebral hemorrhage and was buried in Rose Hill Cemetery in Corpus Christi.
-His list of accomplishments for Corpus Christi lives on in the documents he generated during a lifetime of service to his city and region.
+Walter Elmer Pope died on November 2, 1944, from a cerebral hemorrhage and was buried in Rose Hill Cemetery in Corpus Christi.
+His list of accomplishments for Corpus Christi are evinced in the documents he generated during a lifetime of service to his city and region.

 Arrangement

-The collection consists of four groups of records which are arranged in the following order: (1) Office files of the Corpus Christi law firm of Scott, Boone, & Pope (2) Legislative and other correspondence of W.E.
+Many of the files have not been organized into series.
+However, part of the collection has been arranged in the following order: (1) Office files of the Corpus Christi law firm of Scott, Boone, & Pope (2) Legislative and other correspondence of W.E.
 Pope during his tenure in the Texas House of Representatives (3) W.E.
 Pope's real estate and other business office files (4) W.E.
-Pope’s Personal and Biographical Materials
+Pope’s personal and biographical materials

 Immediate Source of Acquisition

-Gift; 1991.
 The W.E.
-Pope Papers were donated to Texas A&M University-Corpus Christi Library in 1991 by Judge Jack Pope, Retired Chief Justice of the Supreme Court of Texas.
-As W.E.
-Pope's nephew and protege, Judge Pope had carefully retained the papers since his uncle's death.
+Pope Papers were donated to Texas A&M University-Corpus Christi Library in 1991 by Judge Jack Pope, retired Chief Justice of the Supreme Court of Texas.

 Title